 Opportunities are now available for community partnerships and special initiatives as well as an annual artist residency that prioritizes artists who wish to experiment with new ideas, collaborate, and work in new directions.
 Exhibiting artists will have opportunities to give public talks on their work, participate in professional development workshops, and give and receive critical feedback from peers.
 Programming of this space is separate from our curatorial planning and proposal selections will be made through a jury of local artists and arts professionals.

 Interested in applying for Gallery A and Art Lab?
-Next Submission Deadline: October 15, 2016 for projects taking place from March 1, 2017 to September 3, 2017.
+Next Submission Deadline: March 1, 2017.

 Applications are accepted online via our online form.
 We suggest that you have all your materials ready before you begin the application.
 Online applications will close at 11:59pm on October 15, 2016.